idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/index.md

   for the velocity variable.
 This is because second derivatives are not implemented in libMesh for vector `FE` types, and consequently we cannot add in the contribution from the viscous term which includes a Laplacian operation
-- Only the Laplace form of the viscous term is implemented, e.g. there is currently no support for the traction form.

 ## Notes on INS RZ